synthesized-io/fairlens/docs/user_guide/sensitive.rst

 :code:`Callable[[Optional[str], Optional[str]], float]` can be used.
 The detection threshold can also be changed to modify the strictness of the fuzzy matching.

+Let us try applying the detection functionality in a more practical scenario, using the COMPAS
+dataset:

+.. ipython:: python

+    df = pd.read_csv("../datasets/compas.csv")
+    df.head()

+    # Apply shallow detection algorithm.
+    dt.detect_names_df(df)

+As we can see, the sensitive categories from the dataframe have been picked out by the shallow search.
+Let's now see what happens when we deep search, but just to make the task a bit more difficult, let's rename the sensitive columns to have random names.

+.. ipython:: python

+    df_deep = pd.read_csv("../datasets/compas.csv")
+    df_deep = df_deep.rename(columns={"Ethnicity": "A", "Language": "Random", "MaritalStatus": "B", "Sex": "C"})

+    # Apply deep detection algorithm.
+    dt.detect_names_df(df, deep_search=True)

+The same sensitive columns have been picked, but based solely on their content, as the column names themselves have become non-sugestive.

 Custom Configurations
 ^^^^^^^^^^^^^^^^^^^^^